 Where To Stay In Jaipur

-The best area to stay in during your time in Jaipur is the C Scheme Area.
-It’s home to some of the best, and most modern hotels as well as some of the best hostels in Jaipur.
+From my experience, the best area to stay in Jaipur, especially for first-timers or solo travellers, is the C Scheme Area.
+It’s central and home to some of the most modern hostels and boutique hotels in the city.

-Other places to consider in the C Scheme Area include:
+Other great accommodation options in the C Scheme area include:

 Things To Do In Jaipur